 When Jacob Davis and Levi Strauss first began making work clothes for miners from denim in the mid-1800s they had no idea how popular this fabric and the humble jeans would be.

 What is Denim?
+What Type of Fabric is Denim

+Denim is a fabric that is usually 100% cotton.
 Today there are so many types of denim fabrics made from this basic twill weave.
 Twill is woven in such a way that it has diagonal ribs along it.
 Denim is primarily made from cotton but modern fabrics may have the addition of polyester or Lycra.

 Denim is tough and versatile.
 It is a fabric that can get down and get dirty and hold its head up high on the fashion runways.
 Articles made of denim appeal to young and old.
 Follow the denim story from humble beginnings to one of the topmost fashion fabrics.